comparison guide

 The pet-emergency triage capability is the most operationally critical differentiator.
 Anna is trained to recognize the specific signals that indicate a genuine veterinary emergency requiring immediate routing: difficulty breathing or labored breathing, suspected poisoning or toxin ingestion, traumatic injury from a vehicle, seizure or loss of consciousness, uncontrolled bleeding, suspected bloat or GDV in large breeds (distended abdomen, retching without vomiting, restlessness), urinary obstruction in male cats (straining to urinate, crying out, lethargy), severe vomiting or diarrhea with blood, pale or white gums, and collapse.
 When those signals are present after hours, Anna routes immediately to your on-call vet or directs the caller to the nearest 24-hour emergency animal hospital with directions.
 When a caller at 9 PM asks about scheduling a teeth cleaning, Anna takes the booking and logs it for the morning.
 That distinction is built into the platform -- you configure the routing destinations, not the clinical logic.

-IDEXX Cornerstone integration is native.
-When Anna completes a medical appointment booking, the record appears in Cornerstone with patient name, species, breed, owner contact, reason for visit, and appointment time already populated -- no manual entry.
-The boarding and grooming intake flows write to separate queues with the appropriate fields: boarding inquiries capture check-in and check-out dates, vaccination record status, dietary and medication requirements, and emergency contact.
+VantaWeb works alongside IDEXX Cornerstone rather than writing to it directly today.
+When Anna completes a medical appointment booking, she books it to your calendar (Cal.com or Google Calendar via the Auto-Booking add-on) and sends your front desk patient name, species, breed, owner contact, reason for visit, and appointment time -- structured and ready to key into Cornerstone in seconds.
+A direct Cornerstone sync is on our roadmap.
+The boarding and grooming intake flows route to separate queues with the appropriate fields: boarding inquiries capture check-in and check-out dates, vaccination record status, dietary and medication requirements, and emergency contact.
 Grooming bookings capture breed, service type, and duration.
 Medical appointments go to the clinical schedule.
 The system handles the routing logic during onboarding based on how your practice actually works.

 No-show prevention is built into the booking flow.
 Every appointment booked through Anna triggers a three-touch confirmation sequence: immediate SMS confirmation after booking, a 48-hour reminder with clinic address and any prep instructions (fasting required, bring vaccination records, etc.), and a day-of confirmation.
-Practices using automated multi-touch confirmation sequences report 30-50% reductions in no-show rates.
-For a practice with 60 daily appointments at 28% baseline no-show, that is 8-9 recovered appointments per day -- approximately $680-$7,200 per day in recaptured production depending on the procedure mix.
+Automated multi-touch confirmation sequences can meaningfully reduce no-show rates compared to a single confirmation email, similar to what industry three-touch confirmation practices report -- actual results vary by practice and client base.
+For a practice with 60 daily appointments at 28% baseline no-show, even a modest improvement recaptures multiple appointments per day, worth real production depending on the procedure mix.
 See the full veterinary practice page and the AI receptionist guide for details.
 Pricing is flat monthly starting at Surge $299/mo for most general practices.

 Strengths for veterinary clinics